aselshall/eds/L/L1/readme.md

-# Install python, jupyterlab and create a jupyterlab shortcut
+# Install python, jupyterlab and create a jupyterlab shortcut for Windows

 ## Install python
 Download the latest version for windows and follow the instruction for installation